The following resources can help you set up and conduct your board of education candidate campaign:

 - Sept.
 9 at the OSBA Office in Columbus • 9 a.m.-12:30 p.m. • cost is $55

 As an alternative, OSBA also is offering a this workshop as an on-demand webinar available in early August 2023.
 The cost is $55.
-The first half of the Board Candidate Webinar will focus on board roles and responsibilities, and the second half will cover campaign finance and legal issues.
-The cost is $50.
+The first half of the webinar will focus on board roles and responsibilities, and the second half will cover campaign finance and legal issues.
+Click to purchase the webinar

 Workshop and webinar registrants will receive a Board Candidate Kit, which includes “Candidate: A practical guide to running for school board;” a subscription to the OSBA Journal, the premier bimonthly magazine for school board members; and a subscription to Briefcase, a semimonthly newsletter.

 This OSBA publication answers commonly asked questions related to getting started as a candidate.
 Topics covered include management of the campaign committee, financial reporting and ethical issues.